lbl-srg/obc/specification/source/verification.rst

 The output will be a report that describes whether the real implementation conforms to the CDL implementation within a user-specified error tolerance.
 The difference between the two uses cases is as follows:
-In scenario 1, the CDL model contains the controller and blocks that generate the control input time series.
+In scenario 1, the CDL model contains the controller that is connected to upstream blocks that generate the control input time series.
 The time series from this CDL model will be used to test the real controller.
-In scenario 2, data trended from a real controller will be used to verify the controller against its CDL specification.
+In scenario 2, data trended from a real controller will be used to verify the controller against the output time series of its CDL specification, using as inputs and parameters of the CDL specification the trended time series and parameters of the real controller.

 To conduct the verification, the following three steps will be conducted: